ElgarL/GroupManager/README.md

 # GroupManager

-GroupManager is a plug-in for Sigot/Bukkit based Minecraft servers.
+GroupManager is a plug-in for Spigot/Bukkit based Minecraft servers.
 It allows you to group permissions together and add players to each group.
-Each group can have a full inheritance tree of other sub-groups, enabling players to have differing levels of authority and control with a promotion and demotion hierachy.
+Each group can have a full inheritance tree of other sub-groups, enabling players to have differing levels of authority and control with a promotion and demotion hierarchy.

 The most traditional system (shown below) uses group inheritance, starting with new players at the top, and owners on the bottom.
 On smaller servers you might end up merging the moderator and admin rolls, but most people will have different opinions when it comes to which powers the admin should have access to, and which powers moderators should receive as well.
 ___